Food Fur Life

 EZComplete fur Dogs balances boneless meat.
 It is a true meat-completer: do NOT add any organ or source of calcium including bone to the food.
 This premix is not a "vitamin supplement" and the premix powder cannot be added to foods that are already balanced and complete; that said, food made with EZComplete (once prepared as directed) can be mixed with other balanced foods.
 Also please note, EZComplete fur Dogs already contains plant-based digestive enzymes and a source of omega 3 (a daily maintenance dose of green lipped mussel powder).

 Which meat to use?
 Dogs can be sensitive to changes in fat content.
 Check the as-fed fat content of the food you've been feeding.
 It will have the maximum fat (as-fed) in the Guaranteed Analysis.
 It is typically best to use a meat with less fat than that (given it is only the "maximum" content, not the average content).
-It is also typically recommended that adult dogs be fed a low-to-medium fat diet.
+It is also typically recommended that adult dogs be fed a lean diet.
 This is because pancreatitis in dogs is associated with the fat content of the diet.
-Thus rather than starting with a 10% fat ground meat, consider 3%, 5% or 7% (at most), but definitely something that is lower than what your dog has been getting as listed on the label.
-A 20% fat ground meat is quite rich, and not recommended.
+Thus, Food Fur Life recommends starting with a meat at 3%, 5% or 7% (at most), but definitely something that is lower than what your dog has been getting as listed on the label.
+If your dog has been eating a fatty diet, please "taper down" the amount of fat to the ideal content of 5% as-fed.
+When made with EZComplete, the food is nutritionally balanced per label claim at 5% fat as-fed.
+There is no need for each meal or each meat to be 5% fat as-fed, but the overall diet average should be targeted to 5% fat as-fed.

 Which proteins to use?
 To prevent development of protein sensitivities, food boredom, and to provide a well-rounded nutritional variety, we highly recommend including at least three different animals sources (including different cuts of those meats) in your dog's diet rotation, if your dog manages these well.
 How often to rotate is up to you and your dog.